klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 The `caver.klay.KIP7` helps you handle a smart contract that implements KIP-7 as a JavaScript object on the Klaytn blockchain.

-The `caver.klay.KIP7` inherits [caver.klay.Contract](caver.klay.Contract.md) and implements KIP-7 token contracts.
+The `caver.klay.KIP7` inherits [caver.klay.Contract](caver.klay.Contract.md) and implements the KIP-7 token contract.
+The properties are not changed and only the methods are implemented additionaly.
 This section describes only the additional implementations of the caver.klay.KIP7 for ease to use.

 The abi and bytecode used in the caver.klay.KIP7 were implemented using the example of [openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20).